Logo

 The lesson: surface numbers mislead

 This is exactly why experienced investors don't just look at transaction prices.
-A penthouse isn't just a home - it's a yield-generating asset.
+A penthouse is a yield-generating asset as much as it is a home.

-Eighteen years of strong rental income can transform what looks like a painful loss into a very comfortable win.
+Eighteen years of strong rental income can turn what looks like a painful loss into a comfortable win.

 Would the seller have transacted at a loss if the numbers truly didn't work?
 Think about it.
 Sellers at this level have advisors, accountants, and decades of experience.
 When the full picture is understood, what looks like a loss is often a strategic exit at the right time.